-To conduct this audit, auditors used a variety of methods, including examining District and ADE records to review 3,000 of 40,993 students over the three fiscal years audited.
+To conduct this audit, auditors used a variety of methods, including examining District and ADE records to review 1,947 of 19,461 students over the three fiscal years audited.
 Adjustments to ADM are based solely on those identified students that the auditors evaluated further and are not extrapolated to create findings for the entire student population.
 Auditors also reviewed state statutes and District policies and procedures, and interviewed District management and staff.
 Specifically:

-- Enrollment data Auditors reviewed student schedules, enrollment histories and attendance data to determine if the enrollment data reported to ADE was correct.
+- Enrollment data Auditors reviewed student schedules, enrollment histories, and attendance data to determine if the enrollment data reported to ADE was correct.
+Auditors calculated the FTE based on the time a student was enrolled in the District and compared the FTE to what was reported to ADE.
 Auditors compared the entry and exit dates to determine if an adjustment was necessary.
-Auditors also reviewed absences to ensure that they were reported correctly, and made adjustments if they were needed - FTE calculations Auditors reviewed the bell schedules and student schedules to determine whether the District reported the correct full-time enrollment (FTE) data to ADE.
-Auditors calculated the FTE based on the classes and time a student was enrolled in the District, and compared the FTE to what was reported to ADE.
-When the FTE was incorrect, auditors made an adjustment. - Student Files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
+Auditors also reviewed absences to ensure that they were reported correctly.
+Auditors made adjustments if they were needed. - Student Files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
 Auditors identified files that did not contain all the documentation that was required to be kept in them by statute and ADE guidelines. - Instructional hours Auditors reviewed the bell schedules and calendars for the District for FY2019, FY2020 and FY2021.
 The total instructional hours offered for each grade met the minimum required by statute for each of the three fiscal years audited. - Distance Learning Plans Auditors reviewed the Distance Learning Plans (DLP) for FY2021 that were used to provide education to students.
 In addition, auditors reviewed the percentage of learning that was distance learning or in person to determine if this was reported correctly.
 No findings were identified for this area - SPED Data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
-When students with a special education category also had an adjustment, auditors made an adjustment to the special education weight as well.

-• Limiting - Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
+When students with a special education category also had an adjustment, auditors made an adjustment to the special education weight as well. - Limiting Auditors reviewed the total ADM for each enrolled student to ensure that they were appropriately limited by ADE's system.
 No findings were identified for this area.